SamGree/East_Flavors/README.md

 - Typography.
   - The typography for the East Flavors website is chosen to enhance readability, create a professional look, and align with the brand's modern and elegant feel.
 It is designed to ensure that the content is clear and accessible to all users while maintaining a cohesive visual identity.
 - Design Process.
-  - The design process for the East Flavors website was an iterative journey focused on creating a user-friendly, visually appealing, and functional restaurant website.
-As the sole designer, I managed all aspects of the design, from conceptualization to the final product, ensuring consistency and alignment with the restaurant’s brand.
+  - The design process for the East Flavors website was an iterative journey focused on creating a user friendly, visually appealing, and functional restaurant website.
+I managed all aspects of the design, from conceptualization to the final product, ensuring consistency and alignment with the restaurant’s brand.
   - Research & Inspiration:
     - I began by researching modern restaurant websites, focusing on usability, aesthetics, and how food imagery can influence user engagement.
-Inspiration was drawn from both local and international restaurant brands to identify best practices in web design, user interface, and user experience.
   - Branding & Visual Identity:
     - Establishing a strong visual identity for East Flavors was a priority.
 I worked on creating a logo that reflects the restaurant’s Middle Eastern heritage with a modern twist.
 The color palette, fonts, and imagery were chosen to reflect warmth, authenticity, and a high-quality dining experience.
   - Responsive Design: